US mandates vaccines or tests for big companies by Jan. 4

 Last week, 19 states sued to stop Biden’s narrower mandate that employees of federal contractors be vaccinated.
 That requirement was scheduled to take effect Dec.
 8, but the administration said Thursday it will be delayed until Jan.
 4 to match the requirements on other large employers and health care providers.

+The requirements will not apply to people who work at home or outdoors.

-OSHA will require businesses to provide paid time off for employees to get vaccines and sick leave to recover from side effects that prevent them from working.
+Companies won’t be required to provide or pay for the tests, but they must give paid time off for employees to get vaccines and sick leave to recover from side effects that prevent them from working.
 The requirements for masks and paid time off for shots will take effect Dec.
 5.

-Because vaccines are free, OSHA said, companies do not have to provide or pay for tests.

 For weeks, Biden has encouraged businesses not to wait for the OSHA rule to take effect.
 He has touted businesses that have already announced their own vaccine mandates and urged other companies to follow their lead.